Sponsored Programs Responsibilities

 Developing a budget requires attention to policies and regulations of your potential sponsor as well as the internal policies governing sponsored programs at WKU.
 We can assist you in this endeavor by providing you with a sample budget and tips on developing a budget that realistically reflects the costs of your proposed project.

 See our FAQs to find important information commonly needed for preparation of budgets.
-Included is information on the current rates for indirect costs, fringe benefits and travel
+Included is information on indirect costs, fringe benefits and cost share.

 Coordination of the Internal Sign-off Procedure